pose/node-iterm2-image/README.md

 # node-iterm2-image
-Node.js bindings to display images in iTerm2 nightly builds.
+Node.js bindings to display images in iTerm2 (nightly builds only).

 ## Install
 ```sh